Your Questions Answered: The French Cell Phone Data Release “Phonegate”

 In contrast the Unites States, nothing has changed for almost two decades.

 How do the French measurements compare with United States/Canada radiation limits?

 If you compare the French body contact measurements with US/Canada regulatory limits, the numbers are much much worse.
 Almost ALL of the cell phones France tested would exceed US/Canada safety radiation limits by an even greater amount.
-Experts state the numbers could be three times more than the French government reported SARs.
+Experts state the numbers could be at least two to three times more than the French government reported SARs.

 The US SAR limit is 1.6 W/kg, which is stricter than the European limit of 2.0 W/kg.
 However, the European SAR limit averages over 10 grams of tissue and US/Canada averages over 1 gram of tissue.
 This averaging by either a 1 gram or 10 gram volume is very important.
 Averaging over a larger volume—such as the 10 gram volume—allows much higher peak radiation values, such as are at the tissue locations closest to the cell phone.